 Sometimes, if I have an article that is doing really well, I create 2 pins and A/B test which one performs better!
 You can do this as well by creating multiple pins for one article and waiting to see which one would go viral.

 A Useful Guides to Follow for Creating Pins:

 - Use easy to read fonts!
-Although having pretty scripts are great, if no one can read them then their useless.
+Although having pretty scripts are great, if no one can read them then they’re useless.
 Whatever you do, use easy to read fonts!

-- Organize your text from left to right (making it easier to read) and keep all the next in one place if possible!
+- Organize your text from left to right (making it easier to read) and keep all the text in one place if possible!